zesje/zesje/README.md

 ### Running a development server
 run

-    `yarn start`
+    `yarn dev`

-to start the development server, which you can access on http://127.0.0.1:5000.
+to start the development server, which you can access on http://127.0.0.1:8881.
 It will automatically reload whenever you change any source files in `client/` or `zesje/`.